Pollution is the unfavorable alteration of our environment, largely as a result of human activities (Southwick; 1976)

 Types of air pollution

-Air pollution can be of two types: Natural pollution (originated by the natural process- Forest fire, volcanic ash) and Anthropogenic Pollution (Originates by man-made pollutions).
+Air pollution can be of two types: Natural pollution (originated by the natural process- Forest fire, volcanic ash) and Anthropogenic Pollution (originated by man-made pollution).

 There are two types of air pollutants:

 - suspended particulate matter